Barabashka656/discord_news/README.md

-# discord-music-bot
+# discord-news
-discord music bot using py-cord
+discord bot to posting from vk group